Malicious URL Detection using Machine Learning: A Survey: Feature Representation

 \subsection{Content-based Features}

-Content-based features are those obtained upon downloading the entire web-page.
+Content-based features are those obtained upon downloading the entire webpage.
 As compared to URL-based features, these are "heavy-weight", as a lot of information needs to be extracted, and at the same time, safety concerns may arise.
-However, with more information available about a particular web-page, it is natural to assume that it would lead to a better prediction model.
+However, with more information available about a particular webpage, it is natural to assume that it would lead to a better prediction model.
 Further, if the URL-based features fail to detect a malicious URL, a more thorough analysis of the content-based features may help in early detection of threats \cite{canali2011prophiler}.
-The content-based features of a web-page can be drawn primarily from its HTML content, and the usage of JavaScript. \cite{hou2010malicious} categorize the content based features of a web-page into 5 broad segments: Lexical features, HTML Document Level Features, JavaScript features, ActiveX Objects and feature relationships. \cite{zhang2007cantina,xiang2011cantina+} proposed CANTINA and its variants for detecting phishing websites using a comprehensive feature-based machine learning approach, by exploiting various features from the HTML Document Object Model (DOM), search engines and third party services.
+The content-based features of a webpage can be drawn primarily from its HTML content, and the usage of JavaScript. \cite{hou2010malicious} categorize the content based features of a webpage into 5 broad segments: Lexical features, HTML Document Level Features, JavaScript features, ActiveX Objects and feature relationships. \cite{zhang2007cantina,xiang2011cantina+} proposed CANTINA and its variants for detecting phishing websites using a comprehensive feature-based machine learning approach, by exploiting various features from the HTML Document Object Model (DOM), search engines and third party services.
 In the following we discuss some of these categories, primarily focusing on the HTML Document Level Features and JavaScript Features.
+We also discuss Visual Features where the properties of the images of the webpages are used to detect the maliciousness of a URL.